 Does your child often “act out” for no apparent reason?
 Perhaps you are worried they might have signs of dyslexia, autism or ADHD or some other form of developmental delay?
 Maybe you are concerned that they are falling behind other children in reaching certain milestones?

 Children often find it hard to tell us how they are feeling.
 They get angry or frustrated and hit out, yelling and screaming.
 Maybe they seem uncoordinated and bump into things, often say “huh” or “what”, or find it difficult to make friends.

 All of these behaviours can be signs of developmental delay.
-You can learn more on the Australian Government Website, raisingchildren.net.au.
 Immaturities in your child’s early development can show up in your their movements, emotions, behaviour, learning and communication.

 Your child’s early development begins before they are even born.
 While they are still in utero they are moving and listening to the sounds of your voice.
 After birth, your child will slowly gain new skills, especially during floor play and tummy time, the building blocks for learning.

 Gaps in early development can make it harder for your child to learn.
 They may struggle to read and write, make friends, or sit still and concentrate at school.

 An Assessment for School Readiness (5 to 6 years) is a way to help younger children by identifying gaps in early development that affect classroom learning.
-We can work together to build on your child’s early skills before they start school to give them a much better chance of success.
+We can work together to build on your child’s early skills before they start school, giving them a much better chance of success.